-When you think about health and safety in construction, likely the images that come to mind are of safety harnesses, ear plugs, goggles and other equipment that we use to keep ourselves safe in the workplace.
+When you think about health and safety in construction, likely the images that come to mind are safety harnesses, ear plugs, goggles and other personal protective equipment (PPE) that we use to keep ourselves safe in the workplace.
 However, although this equipment is very important, what is equally crucial is the behaviour of everyone in the workplace.

 Health and Safety in Construction

-All of the health and safety in construction regulations and protective equipment in the world will not make a difference if the employees within your workplace do not follow the rules.
+All of the construction health and safety regulations and PPE in the world will not make a difference if the employees within your workplace do not follow the rules.
 Even one worker with an attitude of disregard for safety could be a huge danger to everyone else.
 Perhaps they want to cut corners to get the job done safely, or they don’t really believe that safety procedures are necessary.
 Either way, this type of attitude can be a serious problem and it needs to be dealt with.

 How You Can Promote Safe Behaviour in the Workplace?